The Public-Private Partnership Law Review: Thailand

-- a state investment project involving an undertaking that any particular state agency has the duty and power to carry out under the law or in accordance with the objects of its establishment;
+- a state investment project involving an undertaking that any particular state agency has the duty and power to carry out under the law or in accordance with the objectives of its establishment;

 - a partnership with a private party by any means or authorising a private party to invest alone by way of permission, concession or licensing in any form whatsoever; and

-- infrastructure and public services as specified under the New PPP Act, such as roads, highways, expressways, railways, mass transit systems or airports.
+- infrastructure and public services as specified under section 7 of the New PPP Act, such as roads, highways, expressways, railways, mass transit systems or airports.

-The New PPP Act provides flexibility on PPP applicability, and the categories of PPP may be expanded by a royal decree.
+Under the New PPP Act, the categories of PPP may be stipulated by a royal decree at a later date.
 The infrastructure and public services specified under the New PPP Act also include projects that are incidental to achieving other projects, as prescribed in a notification of the Committee with the approval of the Cabinet.
-The Committee's notifications concerning the relevant projects for roads, railways, ports and airports have been published.
+The Committee's notifications concerning the relevant projects for roads, railways, ports and airports were published in 2020.

-Once a project fulfils the criteria above and is considered a PPP, the three main procedures that are involved include preparation of the project (e.g., conducting a feasibility study); selection of the private party; and supervision and control.
+Once a project fulfils these criteria and is considered a PPP, the three main procedures that are involved include preparation of the project (e.g., conducting a feasibility study); selection of the private party; and supervision and control.

 ii Types of public–private partnership and the transfer of the assets used in a project